mosip/documentation/docs/home.md

 ![](_images/mosip-logo.png)

-## The MOSIP Program
+## What is Digital Identification ?
-The MOSIP program was conceived to help build global digital public goods in the space of digital governance.
-The flagship of the program is the MOSIP platform that provides the core for a foundational identity system that can be used by countries to build their national identity programs.
-Anchored at the International Institute of Information Technology, Bangalore ([IIIT-B](https://www.iiitb.ac.in/)), MOSIP harnesses the power of open source and embraces the best practices of scalability, security and privacy.
-[Learn more >>](https://www.mosip.io/)
+Digital Identification is a means of identifying 'who you are' through some kind of digital medium.
+The digital medium could be any device such as a mobile phone or a computer or anything that has a digital means of identifying 'who you are' in both offline and online mode with your consent irrespective of your religion, caste, creed, gender, country and ethnicity.
+Internet is only an enabler but is not the mandatory requirement for digital identification.
+While identifying 'who you are', the user bearing the identity must have absolute control of revealing a contolled set of information that he/she wishes to reveal and not everything inorder to become eligible for getting a service rendered.

 ## About MOSIP
 The **Modular Open Source Identity Platform** is an open source, open standards based foundational identity platform.
 MOSIP is an API first platform that can be used by countries to build their own national ID platform.
 MOSIP offers [ID Lifecycle Management](id-lifecycle-management.md) features and identity verification capabilities out of the box.
+Conceived to help build global digital public goods in the space of digital identification and governance, MOSIP is anchored at the International Institute of Information Technology, Bangalore ([IIIT-B](https://www.iiitb.ac.in/)).
+It harnesses the power of open source technologies and embraces the best practices of scalability, security and privacy.
+[Learn more >>](https://www.mosip.io/)

 The key objectives of MOSIP are to:
 * Provide the basic framework to create a fully functional foundational identity system